-There are over one million young people in the United States who take care of someone in their family.
-So, if you are taking care of someone in your family, you are not alone!
-You might need to watch your brothers or sisters so your parents or guardians can work.
-Or you might take care of a family member with an illness or disability.
+Do you take care of someone in your family?
+Maybe you watch your brothers or sisters so your parents can work.
+Or maybe you take care of a family member with an illness or disability.
 If so, you sometimes may feel sad, worried, annoyed, or overwhelmed.

 - Make some time each day for fun.

 Content last reviewed September

 Page last updated November 09, 2015